sitamgithub-MSIT/SiteSleuth/README.md

 The project is structured as follows:

-- `assets/`: This directory contains the output responses screenshots.
+- `assets/`: This directory contains screenshots of the output responses.

 - `src/`: This directory contains the source code for the project.